 The resistivity models for Cannikin show a layered structure in the upper 4000 m of the subsurface.
 While the relative depth variations are similar to those observed in the Long Shot and Milrow area, the absolute resistivity values are higher, especially in the low resistivity layer between 1500 and 3000 m (Figure 13).
-It should also be noted that salinities are significantly lower than in the Long Shot and Milrow area.
+This change in absolute resistivity values is real, since it is observed in both the MT models and resistivity logs (Figure 23).
+It should also be noted that salinities at Cannikin are significantly lower than in the Long Shot and Milrow area.
 At a depth of 1500 m in the Milrow shaft a salinity of 30 g/l was observed (UAE-2).
 In contrast, at the base of the Cannikin shaft, the reported salinity was 3 g/l (UAE-1).

 Given the higher elevation of Amchitka Island on the Cannikin profile, it would be expected that the fresh-salt water interface would be at a greater depth than in the Long Shot and Milrow area.
-The analytic formula of Ghyben-Herzberg (Todd and Mays, 2005) assumes a static groundwater regime and buoyancy calculations predict the interface depth to be 40 times the surface elevation above sea level.
+The analytic formula of Ghyben-Herzberg (Todd and Mays, 2005)

+assumes a static groundwater regime and buoyancy calculations predict the interface depth to be 40 times the surface elevation above sea level.
 This predicts depths of 1800-2200 m and 2800-3200 m in the Long Shot and Milrow and Cannikin areas respectively.
 These values are consistent with the depths previously determined from the MT data.

-As with the Long Shot and Milrow profiles, it is important to understand what combinations of salinity and porosity are consistent with the measured MT data.
+As with the Long Shot and Milrow profiles, it is important to understand what combinations of salinity and porosity are consistent with resistivity models derived from the measured MT data.
 At Cannikin, the porosity can be computed in the same way as for the other profiles.
-However, there are uncertainties about the salinity data measured at Cannikin and an assumed porosity will be used to determine the possible range of salinity values.
+However, there are uncertainties about the salinity data measured at Cannikin and an assumed porosity will be used to determine the possible range of salinity values

-4.3.1 Compute porosity assuming the salinity (TDS) data is known
+4.3.1 Compute porosity assuming the salinity is known

 The first stage of analysis for Cannikin was to assume that the salinity (TDS) values measured in well UAE-1 for Cannikin are reliable.
 These TDS values are low, and it has been speculated that they reflect mixing of drilling fluids with the groundwater (Fenske, 1972).
 The MT data collected in this project provide a way of evaluating these TDS data.
-An identical porosity calculation was undertaken, and the results are shown in Figure 25.
-The surface value of resistivity was taken from near surface salinity measurements and below the bottom of the shaft, a linear increase was assumed to seawater values was assumed.
-The computed porosity is quite similar to that at Long Shot and Milrow and decreases with depth from surface values of 30% to around 3% at 3000 m depth (Figures 25).
+An identical porosity calculation was undertaken, and the results are shown in Figure 26.
+The surface value of resistivity was taken from near surface salinity measurements and below the bottom of the shaft, a linear increase to seawater values was assumed.
+The computed porosity is quite similar to that at Long Shot and Milrow and decreases with depth from surface values of 30% to around 3% at 3000 m depth (Figure 26).

-The porosity depth variations for the three ground zeros are shown together in Figure 26(a).
+The porosity depth variations for the three ground zeros are shown together in Figure 27(a).
 Note that the values at Cannikin are slightly higher than at Milrow and Long Shot but show a similar trend.
 Note the zone of essentially constant porosity between 1000 and 2000 m.
 Given the fact that the TDS values for Cannikin and Milrow-Long Shot were quite different, this result suggests that the computational approach is valid, as similar geological structures are expected in these two parts of the island (and hence similar porosities).